stormpath/stormpath-documentation/source/errors.rst

 -------------
 Token is no longer valid because the Account is not enabled.

+This error can occur when you validate a token for an Account that has been changed to have a status of ``DISABLED``.

 10011
 -------------
 Token is no longer valid because it has expired.

+Stormpath tokens have an expiration time that is configurable through the Application’s OAuth Policy.
+If you try authenticating with an expired token, this error will return.

 10012
 -------------
-Token is invalid because the issued at time (iat) is after the current time.
+Token is invalid because the issued at time (``iat``) is after the current time.

 10013
 -------------